embassy-rs/embassy-book/README.md

-# The Book of Embassy
+# *DEPRECATED* The Book of Embassy

-*DEPRECATED*

-This repository is no longer the source for the Embassy Book.
+*NOTE*: This repository is no longer the source for the Embassy Book.
 Have a look [here](https://github.com/embassy-rs/embassy/tree/main/docs) for the new location of the book.

 To build the book, you need `npm` to install the Antora doc system.